prof-tallman/codepuzzles/science/streamflow/README.md

 2. ***Script Kiddie***:
    Extract and print basic statistics for the discharge column.
    - Identify the column index for discharge from the header row.
-   - Convert that column's values from strings to floats as you process the rows.
+   - Convert that column's values from strings to numbers as you process the rows.
    - Manually compute (avoid any pre-existing statistics function for you):
      - Minimum value
      - Maximum value